Sunday, January 28, 2007

 I would add that Brown intends to spend time doing a lot of things that cannot be priced or bought.
 So along with pleasure, you need meaning, too.
 Financial discipline can help you liberate time to spend on things that matter, too.

-I highly recommend his column!
-PS it is no longer availabe on line, so I'm reproducing it here:
+It is no longer availabe on line, so I'm reproducing it here:

 On Personal Finance | The two essential financial truths